-- The scope of the evaluation was limited to those claims made in the Security Target (Ref [6]) and includes only the following evaluated security functionality: - a) Security Audit: The TOE generates audit records of security relevant events that include at least date and time of the event, subject identity and outcome for security events.
+- 9 The scope of the evaluation was limited to those claims made in the Security Target (Ref [6]) and includes only the following evaluated security functionality: - a) Security Audit: The TOE generates audit records of security relevant events that include at least date and time of the event, subject identity and outcome for security events.
 The TOE provides the default Administrator and Operator roles with the ability to read the audit events.
 The environment stores the audit records and also provides the system clock information that is used by the TOE to timestamp each audit record. - b) Cryptographic Support: The Transport Layer Security (TLS 1.2) protocol in FIPS mode is used to provide protection of the communications surrounding the remote administrative sessions from disclosure and from modification.
 TLS is also used for distributed internal TOE component communications.
 The TOE uses a FIPS-validated module for SSH protected communication pathways for the transfer of file event source data from log data sources to the TOE.

-The TOE uses OpenSSL object module Red Hat Enterprise Linux 6.2 with RPM version file of 1.0.0-20.el6 (FIPS 140-2 validation certificate #1758) for both SSH and TLS communications.
+The TOE uses Crypto-C ME 4.1.2 (FIPS 140-2 validation certificates #2300/2294) for both SSH and TLS communications.

-The TOE uses the RSA BSAFE Crypto-J cryptographic library: BSAFE SSL-J 6.1.3.1 for Java applications, which incorporates BSAFE Crypto-J 6.1.2.
-The latter is certified under FIPS 140-2 Certificate #XXXX, which also falls under Consolidated Validation Certificate #XXXX.
+The TOE uses the RSA BSAFE Crypto-J cryptographic library: BSAFE SSL-J 6.1.3.1 for Java applications, which incorporates BSAFE Crypto-J 6.1 (FIPS 140-2 Certificates #2058/2057).

-- c) Identification and Authentication: The TOE allows the users to acknowledge enduser license agreements and view warning banners prior to providing identification and authentication data.
+c) Identification and Authentication: The TOE allows the users to acknowledge enduser license agreements and view warning banners prior to providing identification and authentication data.
 No other access to the TOE is permitted until the user is successfully authenticated.
-The TOE maintains the following security attributes belonging to individual human users: username, password and role. - The TOE provides authentication failure handling that allows administrators to configure the number of times a user may attempt to login and the time that the user will be locked out if the number of the configured number of attempts has been surpassed.
-The TOE detects when the defined number of unsuccessful authentication attempts has been met, and enforces the described behaviour (locks the user account for a specified time period). - d) Security Monitoring with Security Information and Event Management (SIEM): The TOE receives network packets, reconstructs network transactions, extracts metadata, and applies rules.
-The rules identify interesting events, effectively matching signatures.
+The TOE maintains the following security attributes belonging to individual human users: username, password and role.

+The TOE provides authentication failure handling that allows administrators to configure the number of times a user may attempt to login and the time that the user will be locked out if the configured number of attempts has been surpassed.
+The TOE detects when the defined number of unsuccessful authentication attempts has been surpassed, and enforces the described behavior (locks the user account for a specified time period).

+- d) Security Monitoring with Security Information and Event Management (SIEM): The TOE receives network packets, reconstructs network transactions, extracts metadata, and applies rules.
+The rules identify interesting events, effectively matching signatures and performing statistical analysis.
 Likewise, the TOE receives log data, parses the data, extracts metadata, correlates events, and applies rules.
-Through signature analysis, the TOE can identify potential misuse or intrusions and send an alarm to incident management SA views.
+Through statistical and signature analysis, the TOE can identify potential misuse or intrusions and send an alarm to incident management SA views.
 The incident management SA views provide the analytical results to authorized users in a manner suitable for the user to interpret the information.
 The analytical results are recorded with information such as date and time.
-Only users with the Analysis and Administrator roles can read the metadata, raw logs, raw packet data, and incident management data from the IDS data.
+Only users with the Analysis and Administrator roles can read the metadata, raw logs, raw packet data, and incident management data from the IDS data. - e) Security Management: Authorized administrators manage the security functions and TSF data of the TOE via the web-based User Interface.
+The ST defines and maintains the administrative roles: Administrator, Analyst, Operator, SOC Manager, and Malware Analyst.
+Authorized administrators perform all security functions of the TOE including starting and stopping the services and audit function, creating and managing user accounts, manage authentication failure handling and session inactivity values and read the audit and analyzer data.